 Technical analysis

-This article walks the four-step diagnostic, the PowerShell to inspect each layer, and the auto-complete cache fix that solves the "I just sent from this address yesterday" pattern.
-References: Manage Send As permissions, Add-RecipientPermission, Send As vs Send on Behalf.
+What follows is the four-step diagnostic I run, the PowerShell to inspect each layer, and the auto-complete cache fix that closes the "I sent from this yesterday" tickets.
+Microsoft's authoritative references are Send As permissions, Add-RecipientPermission, and Send As vs Send on Behalf.

-These are different permissions with different cmdlets and very different user experience.
-People confuse them constantly.
+These are different permissions, different cmdlets, and very different user experiences, and people confuse them constantly.

-If the user "got Send As" but Get-RecipientPermission returns nothing, the grant was actually Send on Behalf and the visible-name rendering will always show "on behalf of."
+If the user "got Send As" but Get-RecipientPermission returns nothing, the grant was actually Send on Behalf.
+The visible-name rendering will always show the "on behalf of" line, which is the symptom they're really complaining about.
 The fix is to grant Send As properly:

 Connect-ExchangeOnline